casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/accounts-and-keys.md

 --public-key <FORMATTED STRING or PATH>
 ```

 1. `node-address` - An IP address of a peer on the network.
-The default port of nodes' JSON-RPC servers on Mainnet and Testnet is 7777
+The default port for JSON-RPC server, which is now served by Casper Sidecar from Casper 2.0 onwards on Mainnet and Testnet, is 7777.
+(Refer to [RPC Changes in Casper 2.0](../../condor/rpc-changes.md) for details)

 2. `public-key` - This must be a properly formatted public key.
 The public key may instead be read in from a file, in which case, enter the path to the file as the argument.
 The file should be one of the two public key files generated via the `keygen` subcommand; "public_key_hex" or "public_key.pem"

 <details>